COVID-19: Q&A for Texas Oncology Patients and Caregivers

 - Avoid close contact with sick people.

-- Stay home if you are not well.
+- Stay home if at all possible, and especially if you are not well.

-- Disinfect frequently touched surfaces with household cleaning spray or wipe.
+- Disinfect frequently touched surfaces with household cleaning spray or wipes.

-- Call Texas Oncology first if you have concerns.
+- Call Texas Oncology first if you have concerns about your health.

 Should I wear a facemask?